imarnabsaha95/imarnabsaha95/README.md

 - 👋 Hi, I’m @imarnabsaha95.
-My name is Arnab
+My name is Arnab.
 - 👀 I’m interested in the creating a place where data meets science and intelligence is gets artificially superior and where electronics meet computing.
 - 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to collaborate on projects related to Machine Learning / Deep Learning or Data Science as well as embedded systems like Arduino.